 As a landlord, you cannot raise the rent without notifying your tenants.
 As for the tenants, for many of the above-discussed issues to be binding, your tenancy must be registered with Ejari.
 Ensure you thoroughly vet the agents and carry out your due diligence before you even think of signing that check.

 Staying abreast of laws and the market takes effort.
 At Blueground, we handle all aspects of rental pricing.
-As experts in the market, we handle payments.
+As experts in the market, we handle payments from our senior executive tenants and payouts to our Dubai property owners.
 All of our landlords can trust they’re receiving the best possible rates.